tecsa-acd/m1-web-full-stack/docs/cheat-sheets/cheat-sheet-Webserver.md

 ---

-## 🚀 80/20 Principle: The Essential 20% of Webserver for Full-Stack Web-Developers to cover 80% of their daily tasks
+# 🚀 Webserver Essentials for Serving Web Frontends & Backends

+## Description
+Webserver 80/20-Principle based Cheat Sheet: Solve 80% of your daily Serving Web Frontend & Backend needs.
+For Full-Stack Developers.

 ---

-# 🎯 Purpose
+## 🎯 Purpose

 - A webserver delivers static web content (HTML, CSS, JS, Imgs) from server´s machine to client’s browser using HTTP/HTTPS.
 - A Reverse Proxy (RP) sits in front of backends running of servers´machine and forwards client requests to them.